Find the best running sneakers for women for 2017

 Adidas running shoes have gained popularity in recent years due to their light weight and comfortable feel.
 The Adidas alphaBounce has the same core traits, and its sock-like construction eliminates the tongue, which also gets rid of any shifting or uncomfortable bunching during runs.
 I felt that it was a little sturdier than other shoes with a similar, attached-tongue style.
 The shoe is easy to slip on and off, but I did find it took more time than a traditional shoe to tighten the laces to my desired fit than normal.

 The adidas "Bounce" technology is very comfortable and flexible but still provides support underneath the foot so it doesn't feel like you're running on the ground.
 If pronation issues are something you deal with you may want to look elsewhere, as this shoe is made for a more neutral runner with good technique.
-Unlike some other adidas running shoes, such as the alphaBoost or ultraBoost, I felt that I had more lateral stability in this shoe.
+Unlike some other adidas running shoes—such as the PureBOOST X or UltraBoost X, a shoe designed with a women's-specific fit—I felt that I had more lateral stability in this shoe.

 Because of the modern look and all-white colorway of the shoe (it also comes in all-black and other color duos), I would name the alphaBounce as the most versatile running shoe.
 I could see myself easily taking this shoe from a treadmill workout to a lifting session in the gym, or an outdoor Saturday morning run to brunch with friends.
 It looks good on your feet and pairs easily with both classic running gear and your more trendy athleisure pieces.